 Moorings in the Bay of Plenty

-A mooring area is any area shown as a mooring area in the Bay of Plenty Regional Coastal Environment Plan maps or any area from time to time designated by the Council as a mooring area under the Resource Management Act 1991, where vessels may be placed.
-This does not include an anchorage.
+Mooring areas are areas where vessels may be placed, and are defined in the Bay of Plenty Regional Coastal Environment Plan, or from time to time by council, under the Resource Management Act 1991.
+It does not include an anchorage.

-All moorings are individually owned and the mooring holder holds a licence for that mooring which is boat specific and subject to compliance under the bylaw clause 3.12.
+All moorings are individually owned.
+The mooring owner holds a licence for that mooring which is boat specific and subject to compliance under the bylaw clause 3.12.

-Every mooring is to be inspected every 2 years to the Harbourmaster’s specifications by an approved inspector.
+Every mooring is to be inspected every two years to the Harbourmaster’s specifications by an approved inspector.
 A lift and service fee is payable, plus the cost of replacement components.

 A few things to remember before deciding to buy or rent a mooring:

 - All moorings are individually owned.
 The mooring holder holds a licence for that mooring which is boat specific and subject to compliance under clause 3.12 of the bylaw.
 There is an annual mooring licence fee.